Explore how your team can use Hiver.

 • Have a daily virtual standup where every team member talks about what they are working on, the status of current tasks, and so on.

-• If your team is spread across multiple time zones, have a slack channel where every team member can update their tasks, what queries they are handling, any assistance they require, etc.
+• If your team is spread across multiple time zones, use a team communication app or have a slack channel where every team member can update their tasks, what queries they are handling, any assistance they require, etc.

 • You could also use a project management tool such as Trello, Asana or Monday.
 Have your team update it on a daily basis — this would give you a clear bird’s-eye view of your employees’ schedule and tasks.
 If you’re a Google Workspace user, you can now manage your Asana projects with Hiver’s Asana integration right inside Gmail.